 The Massachusetts Prevailing Wage Law for public works projects G.L. c.
 149, §§ 26 - 27 ("The Prevailing Wage Law") establishes minimum wage rates for workers on public construction projects.
 The Massachusetts Executive Office of Labor and Workforce Development, Department of Labor Standards (DLS) is the agency responsible for issuing prevailing wage rate sheets and administering the Prevailing Wage Law.
 The Massachusetts Attorney General's Fair Labor Division is responsible for enforcing the law.
 If contractors fail to comply with any provision of the Prevailing Wage Law or if you believe a contractor is not paying prevailing wages, you should contact the Attorney General's Fair Labor Division at (617) 727-3465.

 Before soliciting bids for any public construction project an awarding authority must obtain a prevailing wage rate sheet from DLS.
 Each prevailing wage rate sheet applies only to the public construction project for which it is issued.
 The prevailing wage rates for each construction project are in effect for 90 days from the date of issue.
 Projects not bid within 90 days of the issued rates will require the awarding authority to request new prevailing wage rates.
-Once a project has been bid, the prevailing wage rate will apply for the duration of any contracts which result from that bid, except in the case of multi-year projects.
+Once a project has been awarded, the prevailing wage rate schedule will apply for the duration of any contracts which result from that bid, except in the case of multi-year projects.
 For projects lasting more than one year, the awarding authority must request annual updates to the wage schedules (see FAQs below for more information on annual updates).
 All wage increases listed on the schedule, if any, must be paid on the dates indicated.

 During the project, it is the contractor's responsibility to submit certified weekly payroll records to the awarding authority by first class mail or by electronic mail.
 Weekly payroll report forms and required statements of compliance are available on DLS' website.
 All information set forth on the form must be provided.
 Failure to submit certified weekly payroll records and statements of compliance may result in fines of up to $10,000 per occurrence.